designasaweapon/PP2-Big-Fat-Quiz-v3/README.md

 #### Future Features

-  - Adding categories for future development ensures that returning users continue to derive value from the platform and discover new content to sustain their interest.
+  - Adding further categories and questions during future development will ensure that returning users continue to derive value from the platform and discover new content to sustain their interest.

 ![image](https://user-images...)